ygritte723/NeSVoR/README.md

 ```
 This enables the separation of registration and reconstruction.
 That is, you may first run `register` to perform motion correction, and then use `reconstruct` to reconstruct a volume from a set of motion-corrected slices.

+#### Deformable NeSVoR

+NeSVoR can now reconstruct data with deformable (non-rigid) motion!
+To enable deformable motion, use the flag `--deformable`

 ### Registration
 `register` takes mutiple stacks of slices as inputs, performs motion correction, and then saves the motion-corrected slices to a folder.
 ```